 Fluffy, sweet and flavorful filling is made with fresh or frozen strawberries.
 Its souffle like texture consists partially of Greek yogurt and just melts in your mouth.
 On top we have another 1 lb of strawberries to add more flavor.

 And the crust that holds all this amazing goodness resembles Nutella.
 Roasted hazelnuts, chocolate-y and sweet, it is absolutely delicious.
+We also love this nutella pie!

 Overall, this strawberry cheesecake is plainly sensational!
 Easy to make, simple ingredients, lighter and everyone will just love it!